DeepLabCut/DeepLabCut/deeplabcut/pose_estimation_pytorch/README.md

 # PyTorch DeepLabCut API

-This is written primarily for maintainers and expert users.
-It details the logic for the DLC3.0 PyTorch code.
+This overview is primarily written for maintainers and expert users.

+Here we detail the logic and structure for the DLC3.* PyTorch code.
+Furthermore, we provide many practical examples to illustrate the usage of the code for developers.

 ## Structure of the PyTorch DLC code